 **Update 4/7/17: Saturday night's headlining show with New Kingston is officially sold out. **

 The 29th Annual Sugarloaf Reggae Festival, presented by Bud Light, returns April 6th - 9th 2017.

 With two major roots-reggae headliners performing in the King Pine Room, three nights of music in the Widowmaker Lounge and a fully stocked Saturday of live entertainment on the Outdoor Stage, this is sure to be one Reggae Festival you don't to want to miss.

-Scroll through for information on tickets, lodging, and performers, and stay tuned for a detailed festival schedule coming soon!
+Scroll through for information on tickets, lodging, and performers, and download the full entertainment schedule here.

 Good Vibes Package

 Get the full Reggae Fest experience with a Good Vibes Package, starting at just $135 per person per night.
 Packages include lodging, lift ticket, and a Good Vibes Pass to get you into all of our nightime entertainment in the King Pine Room and Widowmaker Lounge.
 Learn more here, or call 1-800-THE-LOAF to book now.

 Just need a room?
 No problem.
 You can book your room online, or give us a call at 1-800-THE-LOAF to let one of our reservation agents set you up with the perfect room.

 Festival Headliner: New Kingston